Do you want to replace a damaged propeller, or you want to enhance your boat performance? Are boat props universal? The answer is no.

 The cup design is responsible for reducing ventilation and slippage.
 You can find the cup at different locations of the blade.

-If the cup is present on the blade’s tip, it means the propeller has an increased rake angle, and as a result, a higher bow lift.
+If the cup is present on the blade’s tip, the propeller has an increased rake angle and, as a result, a higher bow lift.
 However, if the cup is on the trailing edge, it enhances the pitch size and creates more power.

 Props’ Material